johnwcowan/pdp8x/fpp.md

    The assembler mnemonics are TRAP3 through TRAP7.

-  By convention, when the CPU gets control after a TRAP4, it issues a JMS to FY and restarts the FPP after the JMS returns.
+  By convention, when the CPU gets control after a TRAP3, it issues a JMP to FY
-  In case of a TRAP3, the CPU issues a JMP to
   FY and does not automatically restart the FPP.
+  In case of a TRAP4, the CPU issues a JMS to FY and restarts the FPP after the JMS returns.
   This logic is implemented in the PDP/8-X code that waits for the FPP to stop.
    `